 The last and most important factor that goes into determining your settlement is the severity of your injuries.
 If you sustained injuries like a traumatic brain injury or spinal cord injury, you will likely receive a higher settlement.
 Injuries that affect your ability to function properly have a higher value because they have a significant impact on your life.

 An auto accident attorney can look over your case and tell you what damages you may be able to recover.
 There is no way to know how much you qualify for until you meet with one of our lawyers.

 Car Accident Lawyers Can Fight Back Against Insurance Companies

 Hiring a law firm for your car accident case can help provide the support you need to secure the right compensation for your injuries and losses.
 While an insurance adjuster may seem to be working on your behalf, they are primarily interested in resolving the case quickly.

 When you hire a White Plains car accident lawyer, a legal team will work on your behalf, not on behalf of the insurance company.
-Your rights will be defended against the insurer and the full settlement amount you are requesting will be fought for.
+Your rights will be defended against the insurer, and the full settlement amount you are requesting will be fought for.

 As a testimony to how dedicated we are, we have worked tirelessly to win our clients millions in settlement.
-If you are facing an uncertain future because of the injuries you sustained, contact our White Plains car accident lawyers for a free consultation and to get started with your claim.
+If you are facing an uncertain future because of the injuries you sustained, contact our White Plains car accident lawyers for a free case evaluation and to get started with your claim.